 Getting Help After Your Arrest

-If you are charged, you must consult with an DUI attorney for legal help.
+If you are charged, you must consult with a New Orleans DUI lawyer for legal help.
 Bloom Legal can assist you in deciding how to plead, negotiating with a prosecutor to lessen the penalties and charges you face, and to raise defenses or avoid conviction.
 Call today to speak with a member of our legal team and learn more about how we can help: (504) 599-9997.

 Stay Safe During